joelcosta2/Tribalwars_Script/README.md

 ## Description

-Tribalwars_Script is a collection of scripts designed to enhance the gaming experience in Tribalwars.
-These scripts provide additional features that are typically available only to premium users, along with other useful options.
-A new column on the left of the main screen has been added.
-New widgets added by this script will remember the position on the main screen.
+Tribalwars_Script is a collection of scripts designed to enhance the Tribalwars gaming experience.
+It introduces several premium-like features, such as an expanded building queue, additional navigation options, a larger map, and extra village information.
+The script adds a new column to the left of the main screen, and the widgets it introduces will remember their position on the screen.
+With these features, the gameplay experience is streamlined, offering users more control and convenience while playing, even without a premium account.

 ## Key Features